patchy631/agent-lightning/examples/tinker/README.md

 This example shows how to use [Tinker's reinforcement-learning infrastructure](https://tinker-docs.thinkingmachines.ai/) as a fine-tuning backend for agents written against Agent-lightning.
 You author the agent exactly the way you would for deployment, while the bridge code reconstructs Tinker-compatible trajectories from Agent-lightning traces.

-**It's tested and compatible with Agent-lightning v0.2.x, but it's not yet maintained on CI due to the cost of running the Tinker training service.**
+**NOTE: The example is tested and compatible with Agent-lightning v0.2.x, but it's not yet maintained on CI due to the cost of running the Tinker training service.**

 ## How this differs from the original Tinker Cookbook RL recipe